A Family Annihilator is by far the most dangerous creature on earth.

-But inside, the family were crumbing.
+But inside, the family were crumbling.
 The couple had extensive financial problems.
 Medical bills had stacked up as Shannan had a severe case of lupus.
 They had previously filed for bankruptcy and their credit card bills were out of control.
-Shanann had a job working in a call centre, and her own small business in a multi-level-marketing position was taking off which was taking her away from the family home on the odd weekend for meetings and training.
+Shanann had a job working in a call centre, and her own small business in a multi-level marketing position was taking off which was taking her away from the family home on the odd weekend for meetings and training.

-Watts had supported his wife throughout her illness and the couple where shocked when she first become pregnant as they had been told it would be nearly impossible for her to conceive due to the lupus.
+Watts had supported his wife throughout her illness and the couple were shocked when she first becomes pregnant as they had been told it would be nearly impossible for her to conceive due to lupus.
 A second precious daughter came along soon afterwards.

 But Chris Watts was tired of family life.
 He yearned to be a bachelor.
-He wanted a life free from the constrains of raising children and being financially responsible.
+He wanted a life free from the constraints of raising children and being financially responsible.

 The Police started their investigation.
-The Watts’ neighbor had a surveillance camera that proved that Shanann had not left the house, but showed Chris Watt loaded suspicious looking packages into the back of his vehicle.
+The Watts’ neighbour had a surveillance camera that proved that Shanann had not left the house, but showed Chris Watt loaded suspicious-looking packages into the back of his vehicle.
 But Watt’s was unconcerned about his family’s whereabouts.
 He had un-enrolled the girls from their pre-school and had set up appointments to sell the family home.
 He was also seeking deals for a holiday in Aspen.

 Chris Watts eventually pleaded to the murders of all three of his family members, and his unborn son, Niko.